AdaCore/spark2014/docs/lrm/source/packages.rst

      either Address, Alignment, Component_Size, First_Bit, Last_Bit, Position,
      Size, or Storage_Size; or

-   * the expression of a type conversion occurring in a non-interfering context.
+   * the expression of a type conversion occurring in a non-interfering context; or

+   * the expression in a delay statement.

    [The attributes listed above all have the property that when their prefix denotes an object, evaluation of the attribute involves evaluation of only